SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/wallmaster.md

 - **12-16:** 9 damage; A<1 prone
 - **17+:** 12 damage; A<2 prone can’t stand (EoT)

-**Effect:** The wallmaster chooses an additional wall segment and target for every 3 malice spent.
+**3+ Malice:** The wallmaster chooses an additional wall segment and target for every 3 malice spent.

 ##### **Dead End**